Ila-bura/friends-trivia/README.md

 ### Site Purpose

 The quiz is designed to challenge users with ten questions about the TV series Friends.
-For each question, the user will be able to verify immediately if they got it right and if that is not the case, the correct answer is highlighted.
-Along with the final score, a message is displayed to congratulate the users or encourage them to take the quiz again to better their score.
+For each question, the user is able to verify immediately if they answered correctly and if that is not the case, the correct answer is highlighted.
+Along with the final score, a message is displayed to congratulate the users or encourage them to take the quiz again.

 ### Audience